rossmintzer11/Network-Network-Topology-Practice/README.md

 # Network+ Topology Practice
-Created this repository to show examples of network topologies I've created during studies for the Network+ exam.
+Created this repository to show examples of network topologies I've created during my studies for the Network+ exam.

 ## Physical Network